-Christie's is making moves into the emerging digital art market and is selling what it described as the first-ever purely digital artwork offered by a major auction house.
+Christie's just made a major move into the emerging digital art market and sold its first-ever purely digital artwork for a record-shattering $69.3 million.

-Everydays: The First 5000 Days (2021) by Beeple is a digital collage consisting of 5,000 images made over the course of 13 years.
-The artwork is unlike anything the auction house has ever sold.
-Not only is it not physical art, but this sale also comes without a predetermined estimate, with bidding starting at $100.
+On Thursday, Everydays: The First 5000 Days (2021) by Beeple, a digital collage consisting of 5,000 images made over the course of 13 years, officially became the third most expensive work sold by a living artist at auction.
+The artwork is entirely unlike anything the auction house has ever sold.
+Not only is it not physical art, but this multi-million sale also swept past the starting bid of $100.

 The artwork carries a non-fungible token (NFT), a unique digital token that is encrypted with the artist’s signature that verifies the work’s ownership and authenticity and is permanently attached to the piece.
 Presently, the work exists as an encrypted file, and its purchase at the end of Christie’s auction will be registered on the blockchain.

 With Everydays: The First 5000 Days Christie's is trailblazing a new age in contemporary art.
 Not only is this an entirely new venture for the auction house it could also be a milestone for NFT-based art, but what does that even mean?
-Tired of head-scratching (and feeling old) we decided to speak to Christie's directly about the auction.
+Tired of head-scratching (and feeling old) we spoke to Christie's directly ahead of the auction to learn more.
 Excerpts of that conversation you can find below.

 First of all, crypto art?